cosmos/cosmos-sdk/CONTRIBUTING.md

 * *Efficiency*: Ensure the code performs efficiently and does not introduce performance bottlenecks.
 * *Resource Usage*: Check for appropriate use of resources, such as memory and CPU.
 Ensure there are no memory leaks or excessive resource consumption.

+### External Contributors

+External contributors can not manage getting reviewers and assigning reviewers to PRs.
+When an external contribution requires reviewers, they will be assigned in the team meeting or adhoc based on current workloads.
+One of the reviewers will be assigned the owner of the PR and will be responsible for ensuring the PR is ready for review and merging after reviews are delivered.

 ### Requesting Reviews